gyguo/IE-Net/README.md

 # IE-Net

-## This repository is the official implementation of [Eliminating Indefiniteness of Clinical Spectrum for Better Screening COVID-19].
+## This repository is the official implementation of "Eliminating Indefiniteness of Clinical Spectrum for Better Screening COVID-19", which have been accepted by IEEE Journal of Biomedical and Health Informatics (JBHI).

 ### Requirements